1-gut/ddPCR_protocol/readme.md

 ### Before starting this protocol

 Defrost the following:
 - Samples
 - EcoRI and EcoRI buffer
 - Stilla MasterMix 5X and Buffer B
 - COX3/ND2 primers and probes

+You will need approximately 50 collection tubes for 24 samples.

 ### Phase 1 - Digest step